jolibrain/joliGEN/docs/source/training.rst

 Training requires the following:
 - one or more GPUs
-- a labeled/unlabled, paired/unpaired dataset of images
+- a labeled/unlabeled, paired/unpaired dataset of images
 - a `checkpoints` directory to be specified in which model weights are stored
 - Optional: a `Visdom <https://github.com/fossasia/visdom>`_ server.
 Go to http://localhost:8097 to follow training losses and image result samples

-JoliGEN has (too) many options, for finer grained control, see the :doc:`full option list <options>`.
+JoliGEN has (too) many options, for finer grained control, see the :ref:`full option list <options>`.

 .. _training-im2im-without-semantics: